 Tell your AI assistant what to extract in plain English

-Model Context Protocol (MCP) is an open standard created by Anthropic that lets AI assistants connect to external tools and data sources.
-Instead of copying and pasting data between your browser and your AI, MCP servers give the AI direct access to specialized capabilities.
+Model Context Protocol (MCP) is an open standard created by Anthropic that gives AI assistants a way to connect with external tools and data sources.
+Instead of transferring data back and forth between your browser and your AI, MCP servers provide the AI with direct access to specialized functionality.

-The Lido MCP server gives Claude, Cursor, and other MCP-compatible tools the ability to extract structured data from documents.
-When you install the server, your AI assistant gains four new tools: authenticate with your Lido account, extract data from files, get extraction tips for different document types, and check your usage.
+The Lido MCP server gives Claude, Cursor, and other MCP-compatible tools the capability to extract structured data from documents.
+Installing the server equips your AI assistant with four new tools: authenticating with your Lido account, extracting data from files, getting extraction tips for different document types, and checking your usage.

-This means you can hand your AI a stack of documents and ask it to pull out the data you need — all within the same conversation where you're writing code, analyzing data, or building automation.
+This means you can hand your AI a collection of documents and ask it to pull out the data you need — all within the same conversation where you are writing code, analyzing data, or building automation.

-Traditional document extraction tools require you to switch to a web dashboard, upload files, configure extraction templates, and then export the results back to wherever you're working.
+Typical document extraction tools require switching to a web dashboard, uploading files, setting up extraction templates, and then bringing the results back to wherever you are working.
 MCP eliminates that context switching.

-With an MCP server, your AI assistant handles the entire flow: it reads your document, calls the extraction API, and gives you structured data — all in the same terminal or editor where you're already working.
-You describe what you need in English, and the AI figures out how to extract it.
+With an MCP server, your AI assistant manages the full flow: it reads your document, calls the extraction API, and provides structured data — all in the same terminal or editor where you are already working.
+You describe what you need in English, and the AI handles the extraction.

-Lido's approach is especially useful because it requires no templates.
-Most extraction tools need you to define zones, rules, or training sets for each document layout.
-Lido reads the visual structure of each document individually, the way a human would scan a page and understand which numbers are totals, which text is a vendor name, and which rows form a table.
+Lido’s approach is particularly effective because it operates without templates.
+Most extraction tools demand that you create zones, rules, or training sets for each document layout.
+Lido interprets the visual structure of each document independently, similar to how a person would scan a page and understand which numbers are totals, which text is a vendor name, and which rows make up a table.

 Any tool that supports Model Context Protocol.
 This includes Claude Code (terminal), Claude Desktop (app), Cursor, Windsurf, and other MCP-compatible clients.
 The server installs the same way in all of them.